By Claudio Resta per VT Italia

 In the storytelling of the most important events on a symbolic plane.
-In their philosophical and political consequences of their relationship with the truth.
+In the philosophical and political consequences of their relationship with the truth.

-The truth on JFK, MLK and Bob Kennedy killings which could imply the fact that United States aren’t a democracy and a liberal regime.
+The truth of the JFK, MLK, and Bob Kennedy killings could imply the fact that the United States isn’t a democracy and a liberal regime.

-The truth on Moon Landing which could imply the fact that information in USA and worldwide is not transparent.
+The truth about the Moon Landing could imply the fact that information in the USA and worldwide is not transparent.
 And transparency is the necessary presupposition of any democratic choice.

-The truth on 9/11 which could imply that is State Terrorism . . .
+The truth on 9/11 could imply that is State Terrorism . . .

-But this detachment of the storytelling from reality make also all of us prisoners of lie, and so our represention of the world is fake and that makes difficult to find the right path and help others to find it.
+But this detachment of the storytelling from reality make also all of us prisoners of a lie, and so our representation of the world is fake and that makes it difficult to find the right path and help others to find it.

 And that’s why I believe that both Orwell and Huxley were paradoxically not SF or Political Fiction but instead the most down-to-earth writers.